pizzaspren/wotw-jump-storage/Jump_Storage_Info.md

 * Sentry

 In water and in sand you can use anything and nothing, since the game won't update your status regardless.
-Make sure you hold down Glide when you want to exit into the air again.
+Make sure you hold down Glide before going into the air again, as you will lose the grounded status as soon as you exit to the surface.
+On water you can also safely tread the surface without losing the jump storage.
 * Water Dash
 * Bash (in water, because you can't bash in sand)
 * Burrow